 Moving a problem is not solving it.
 And when the new address sits a third of a mile from a middle school and under half a mile from an elementary school, the people most affected by that decision are the ones with the least say in it.

-Source: Community Impact, July 2025 →KVUE Austin covered community pushback on the proposed Williamson County Justice Complex site — including concerns about school proximity and the site selection process.
+Source: Community Impact, April 23, 2026 →KVUE Austin covered community pushback on the proposed Williamson County Justice Complex site — including concerns about school proximity and the site selection process.

 Source: KVUE Austin — Georgetown residents push back on proposed Williamson County Justice Center